 We know, it really would have been fun to turn up in the public galleries in your ancestral suit but it’s just not worth the punishment.

-In 1814 a Tidal Wave of Beer was Unleashed on London and it Killed Eight People
+In 1814 a Tidal Wave of Beer was Unleashed on London Killing Eight People

-Swimming in beer might sound like an absolute dream but the London Beer Flood is one of those facts about London that will make you think twice.
+Swimming in beer might sound like an absolute dream but the London Beer Flood will make you reconsider.

 It all started when a vat of beer in the Meaux & Company Brewery exploded, unleashing a huge tsunami of beer that swept down from Tottenham Court Road to the surrounding streets.
 Of the eight people who died, five of them were attending a wake.

-The Mayor has to Grant Permission to The Queen to Enter the City of London
+The Mayor has to Grant Permission to The King to Enter the City of London

-If the Queen wants to enter the City of London, she has to formally request permission from the Mayor via a ceremony held at Temple Bar.
+If the King wants to enter the City of London, he has to formally request permission from the Mayor via a ceremony held at Temple Bar.

 The Tower of London is Not Actually Called The Tower of London

-Its nickname is taken from The White Tower, which is the main portion of the building and was built by William the Conqueror.
+Its nickname is taken from The White Tower, which is the main portion of the building that was built by William the Conqueror.

 The Smallest Statue in the World was Built in London